Volkswagen Golf SV review

 What the Golf SV does, however, is try to mask its increased proportions with sharp lines and squared-off panels, though with limited sucess.
 The Golf face has been crafted onto the front end and the larger 17-inch alloy wheels fitted to top spec models give it a more purposeful look.

 Even inside, the dash and centre console have been lifted straight out of the donor model so everything is very familiar and easy to use.
+Most popular with buyers is expected to be SE spec models, which comes as standard with alloy wheels, air con, 6.5-inch touchscreen with sat nav and multi function steering wheel.

 Despite all this, next to the stylish Citroen C4 Picasso the Golf SV looks rather bland both inside and out.